cognitedata/data-model-examples/README.md

 If inventory.json is not present and you don't supply an empty config, all the variables will be set to `default`.
 The configuration attributes are only used by the functions found in utils/, not the CDF SDK client.

+CDFToolConfig() also gives you .environ(attr, default, fail) which allows you to get environment variables, set a default, and optionally NOT fail if the variable is not found in the enviroment.
+You can easily see what is configured from the environment using `print(CDFToolConfig())`.

 [CONTRIBUTING.md](./CONTRIBUTING.md) explains more about how the data sets are set up.